PhantomBadger/JumpKing-TwitchRavens/docs/PunishmentModSettings.md

 ![image](https://github.com/zarradeth/JumpKing-TwitchRavens/assets/20621507/7e094ec1-5486-47ed-a334-bb07f0e4b55f)

 ### What if I don't want any variation in the punishment/reward?
-If you do not want any variation in the punishment/reward you can set the min and max fall/progress distance to the same value (the value at which a feedback event should trigger)- in this case **the maximum duration/intensity settings will always trigger** (the minimum duration/intensity is effectively unused).
-It's recommended you also just set your minimum and maximum duration/intensity settings to match if you do this.
+If you do not want any variation in the punishment/reward you can set the min and max fall/progress distance to the same value (the value at which a feedback event should trigger)- in this case **the minimum duration/intensity settings will always trigger** (the maximum duration/intensity is effectively unused).